-Furthermore, Apple will integrate TouchID and FACE ID into the display itself.
+Furthermore, Apple will integrate TouchID and FACE ID into the display itself, as seen in some iPhone 12 leaks already.
 Apple has been working on this new Touch ID for a few years now, so its inclusion in the iPhone 12 is certainly significant.
 I just hope it functions better than the current Android in-display fingerprint readers; I’ve yet to use one that’s actually any good.

-Apple’s iPhone 12 range will follow the current iPhone lineup branding – so, XS, XS Max, and XR.
+Apple’s iPhone 12 range will follow the current iPhone lineup branding – so, 12, 12 Pro, and 12 Pro Max.
 However, ALL iPhones in the iPhone 12 range will feature this new design language.
 Even the iPhone 12 XR, apparently – though I’m not 100% convinced by this claim.
 Why?
 Simple: the XR is cheaper and Apple needs to keep users’ buying its more expensive iPhones.

-If it made them ALL the same, save for camera tech and display type, no one would buy the iPhone XS Max.
-What’s more likely is that the iPhone 12 XS Max will feature a more advanced camera and more storage options.
+If it made them ALL the same, save for camera tech and display type, no one would buy the Pro Max models.
+What’s more likely is that the iPhone 12 Pro Max will feature a more advanced camera and more storage options.
 That way, Apple can charge more and it keeps its models nicely differentiated.

 One MAJOR change, however, could be the introduction of new form factors.
 Apple already has patents for foldable iPhones, so we could see the first foldable iPhone launched in 2020.
 This model would compete directly with the Huawei Mate X and the Samsung Galaxy Fold.
 Apple will likely be monitoring how these handsets are received by the public before wading in with its own version.